Substitute Teacher

 You can help ATS read your resume correctly by:

-• Using the proper (1-inch) margins
+- Using the proper (1-inch) margins

-• Sticking to basic fonts (no pacifico, please)
+- Sticking to basic fonts (no pacifico, please)

-• Using headers appropriately
+- Using headers appropriately

-• Strategizing what goes into your skills section to match keywords
+- Strategizing what goes into your skills section to match keywords

-• Organizing your resume in reverse-chronological order
+- Organizing your resume in reverse-chronological order

-• Sticking to a single page
+- Sticking to a single page

 If you’re getting overwhelmed by all these formatting rules, don’t worry.
 As a substitute teacher who’s busy educating the next generation, you don’t need to spend your precious time nitpicking over formatting decisions.
-Try using a resume builder or a really good resume template to do the hard work for you and make formatting your resume a breeze.
+Try using an AI resume builder or a really good resume template to do the hard work for you and make formatting your resume a breeze.

-Resume Writing for a Substitute Teacher
+Resume Formatting For a Substitute Teacher Job

 We know that writing an effective resume is a serious challenge, but you can accomplish more (and not feel overwhelmed) by going one section at a time.